-- a.
-That the hiring and firing of the head of internal audit should be a decision on recommendation of the Audit and Risk Committee. - b.
-That the remuneration of the head of internal audit should be a decision reviewed and endorsed by the Audit and Risk Committee of the Council (and not by senior management). - c.
-That the scope for internal audit should be a decision reserved by the Audit and Risk Committee on the recommendation by the head of internal audit, and the budget be reviewed and endorsed by the Committee. - d.
-That all internal audit work should be reported to the Audit and Risk Committee, and the Audit and Risk Committee should periodically request confirmation that all reports have been tabled. - e.
-That throughout the year the Chair of the Audit and Risk Committee and annually the Audit and Risk Committee as a whole should meet privately with the head of internal audit without management present. - f.
-That at least annually, the Audit and Risk Committee should have satisfied themselves that the internal auditor is appropriately positioned and adequately resourced; that the work of the internal auditor is being conducted in conformance with the International Standards for the Professional Practice of Internal Auditing; that they have satisfied themselves that the internal auditor has not been impeded in their work; and, that management has responded appropriately to internal and external auditor representations.
+- b.
+That the remuneration of the head of internal audit should be a decision reviewed and endorsed by the Audit, Risk and Improvement Committee of the Council (and not by senior management). - c.
+That the scope for internal audit should be a decision reserved by the Audit, Risk and Improvement Committee on the recommendation by the head of internal audit, and the budget be reviewed and endorsed by the Committee. - d.
+That all internal audit work should be reported to the Audit, Risk and Improvement Committee, and the Committee should periodically request confirmation that all reports have been tabled. - e.
+That throughout the year the Chair of the Audit, Risk and Improvement Committee and annually the Committee as a whole should meet privately with the head of internal audit without management present. - f.
+That at least annually, the Audit, Risk and Improvement Committee should have satisfied themselves that the internal auditor is appropriately positioned and adequately resourced; that the work of the internal auditor is being conducted in conformance with the International Standards for the Professional Practice of Internal Auditing; that they have satisfied themselves that the internal auditor has not been impeded in their work; and, that management has responded appropriately to internal and external auditor representations.

-To be included in regulations and guidance documents:
+Recommendations for inclusion in regulations and guidance documents:

-• The Council's internal auditor must follow the International Professional Practices Framework (IPPF) containing the International Standards for the Professional Practice of Internal Auditing.

-- The head of the internal audit function should be 'suitably qualified' and ideally have a direct reporting line to the Chair of the Audit and Risk Committee in order to bring the requisite degree of independence and objectivity to the role. - Importantly, that Audit and Risk Committee meetings should be held in private, and not be open to the public. - Qualifications and suitable experience for an internal auditor includes either the Certified Internal Auditor[®] (CIA[®]) designation, or the Graduate Certificate in Internal Auditing qualification, or be admitted as a Professional Member of the Institute Internal Auditors Australia (PMIIA).
+- The Council's internal auditor must follow the International Professional Practices Framework (IPPF) containing the International Standards for the Professional Practice of Internal Auditing. - The head of the internal audit function should be 'suitably qualified' and ideally have a direct reporting line to the Chair of the Audit, Risk and Improvement Committee in order to bring the requisite degree of independence and objectivity to the role. - Importantly, that Audit, Risk and Improvement Committee meetings should be held in private, and not be open to the public. - Qualifications and suitable experience for an internal auditor includes either the Certified Internal Auditor® (CIA®) designation, or the Graduate Certificate in Internal Auditing qualification, or be admitted as an ordinary member or Professional Member of the Institute Internal Auditors Australia (PMIIA).